pantrypoints/sp/content/en/research/aristotle/ethics/book-10/chapter-06.md

 ---
 heading: Chapter 6
 title: "Happiness is a Working in the way of Excellence"
-weight: 4
+weight: 18
 writer:
   name: Aristotle
   url: https://en.wikipedia.org/wiki/Aristotle
 c: "indigo"
-description: "This may be clearly seen in that men in private stations are thought to act justly"
+description: "That Excellence must be the highest, as the Excellence of the best Principle."
 icon: "Aristotle"
 ---